 This policy does not create a private cause of action against the District or any of its representatives or service providers.
 The District and its Governing Board do not waive any defenses or governmental immunities by enacting this policy.

+Scholarship Displacement

+The District shall not engage in scholarship displacement.
+The Chancellor shall establish procedures that provide the District shall not reduce the institutional gift aid offer of a student who is eligible to receive a federal Pell Grant award or financial assistance under the California Dream Act for an academic year as a result of private scholarship awards designated for the student unless the student’s gift aid exceeds the student’s annual cost of attendance.

 Also see AP 5130 Financial Aid.